acr-lfr/generate-it-typescript-api-test-rig/README.md

 When the swagger is evolved to a new version, add the new version to your swagger folder and adjust your package json generation script.

 Re-running the nodegen will not overwrite any of the tests, but it will overwrite any changes in the nodegen folder.. in otherwords all the service classes and interface files will be updated.

-## Known issues
-The 1st generation will overwrite `swagger/api_1.0.0.yml` with this packaged one.
-It will also copy over this repos README file.

-A new ignore feature in the nodegen will fix this issue, until then just be aware.